Google gets U.S., EU nod to buy Motorola Mobility

 | WASHINGTON/BRUSSELS

-WASHINGTON/BRUSSELS U.S. and European regulators approved Google Inc's $12.5 billion purchase of Motorola Mobility Holdings Inc and said they would keep a sharp eye on the web search giant to ensure patents critical to the telecommunications industry would be licensed at fair prices.
+WASHINGTON/BRUSSELS U.S. and European regulators approved Google Inc's (GOOG.O) $12.5 billion purchase of Motorola Mobility (MMI.N) and said they would keep a sharp eye on the web search giant to ensure patents critical to the telecom industry would be licensed at fair prices.

 It was one of a series of approvals on Monday that underscored the scramble by technology companies to acquire big pools of patents.

-The U.S. Justice Department also approved an Apple Inc-led consortium's purchase of a trove of patents from bankrupt Canadian company Nortel Networks Corp and signed off on Apple's purchase of patents formerly owned by Novell Inc.
+The U.S. Justice Department also approved an Apple Inc (AAPL.O)-led consortium's purchase of a trove of patents from bankrupt Canadian company Nortel Networks, and signed off on Apple's purchase of patents formerly owned by Novell Inc.

 "This merger decision should not and will not mean that we are not concerned by the possibility that, once Google is the owner of this portfolio, Google can abuse these patents, linking some patents with its Android devices.
 This is our worry," EU Competition Commissioner Joaquin Almunia told reporters in Brussels.